The World of Scales, Intervals, The Circle of Fifths, and Diatonic Chords

 The Circle of Fifths

-**The “Enharmonic Spelling” of a note or interval is like a pseudonym for it.
-It describes the exact same sound in a different context.
+**The "Enharmonic Spelling" of a note or interval is like a pseudonym for it.
+It describes the same sound in a different context.
 However, only one spelling is correct based on the context.
-The rule of thumb is to use “sharps” when there are sharps in the key and “flats” when there are flats in the key, with the exception of ascending/descending accidentals and advanced chord alterations.
-For example….
+The rule of thumb is to use "sharps" when there are sharps in the key and "flats" when there are flats in the key, except for ascending/descending accidentals and advanced chord alterations.

-– F♯ and G♭ sound the same and look the same on an instrument.
-Each has its correct usage depending on the key signature.
-You should never call F♯ “G♭” in the key of G, D, A, E or B major because F♯ exists in those keys.
+- F♯ and G♭ sound the same and look the same on an instrument.
+Each has its correct usage, depending on the key signature.
+You should never call F♯ "G♭" in the key of G, D, A, E, or B major because F♯ exists.

 - You should never call G♭ "F♯" in the key of Gb or Db because G♭ exists in those keys.

-– An augmented 4th sounds the same as a diminished 5th but they cannot exist in the same system.
-Either can be the correct name depending on the context.
+- An augmented 4th sounds like a diminished 5th but cannot exist in the same system.
+Either can be the correct name, depending on the context.

 Diatonic Chords